milan-pavlovic-ai/ml-component/README.md

 - **Lambda Execution Limit**: AWS Lambda's 15-minute execution limit may restrict model training.
 Solutions include using AWS Batch or EC2 instances for longer tasks.

-- **VPC Requirements**: Deploying within a VPC improves security by isolating resources and controlling network access.

 - **Prediction Constraints**: The current setup supports single-car predictions.
 To handle multiple cars, either batch processing services or asynchronous Lambda invocations can be used, with results aggregated as needed.

+- **VPC Requirements**: Deploying within a VPC improves security by isolating resources and controlling network access.

+- **Incomplete Training endpoint**: The idea of training job creation is to copy the latest dataset from an external S3 bucket.
+In that case, a bucket policy and a VPC endpoint for S3 will be required.

 ## API Endpoints